 Calibration is the process by which a measurement instrument (Unit Under Test = "UUT") is compared to a standard of known accuracy/uncertainty to determine the UUT's bias/error with respect to the known uncertainty of the standard.
-Obviously, the lower the standard's uncertainty, the better the accuracy of the UUT can be determined.
+Obviously, the lower the standard's uncertainty, the better the accuracy of the UUT can be determined - and the sooner leakage can be determined.